 You might think that Singapore is another concrete jungle, but it is not.
 One can find a lot of parks and nature reserves in Singapore.
 This is a result of greening efforts, which began shortly before their independence, in 1963.

-One of the things Singapore is known for is the airport, which is considered to be the best in the world.
+One of the things Singapore is known for is the airport.
+Changi Airport in Singapore is considered to be the best in the world.
 Another thing is – Marina Bay Sands Hotel, which has the largest rooftop pool in the world.
+Chances are pretty high, that you have seen photos of Marina Bay Sands before.
+If not, see the next photo!

 We didn’t know much about Singapore when we headed there for the first time two and a half years go.
 We were hitchhiking from Kuala Lumpur to Johor Bahru and then we boarded a bus which took us over the border to Singapore.
-We knew then that Singapore is a very small country, but a very wealthy one.
+What we did know then was that Singapore is a very small country, but a very wealthy one.
 We knew that the standard of living is high there, as well as that Singapore is among the world’s most expensive cities to buy property.
-We didn’t even know the currency and exchange rate when we were on our way there.

 Getting to Singapore